emma-33/holbertonschool-shell/io_redirections_and_filters/README.md

-Script 14 :display lines containing the pattern “root” from the file /etc/passwd Script 15 :display the number of lines that contain the pattern “bin” in the file /etc/passwd Script 16 :display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd
+Script 14 :display lines containing the pattern “root” from the file /etc/passwd Script 15 :display the number of lines that contain the pattern “bin” in the file /etc/passwd Script 16 :display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd Script 17 :display all the lines in the file /etc/passwd that do not contain the pattern “bin”